2018 SCOTTISH ISLES & GLENS 13 DAYS / 12 NIGHTS

 Take in the Highland scenery as you head to Inverewe Gardens, where a haven of trees and shrubs was created from 50 acres of bleak headland in 1862.
 The varied plantings thrive due to the warmth of the Gulf Stream.
 Continue to Ullapool, an active fishing and ferry port built in 1788.

 Admire the rugged mountains, coastline and vast areas of open land of the sparsely populated northernmost section of the Highlands.
 Learn about the Highland Clearances, a tragic period of history when many peasants were forced off the land and emigrated to the United States, Australia and other countries.
-Continue to John O’Groats, the most northern place on the British mainland and take a ferry to the Isles of Orkney, enjoying dinner on board.
+Continue to the most northern region on the British mainland and take a ferry to Orkney, enjoying dinner on board.

 Today you'll discover the Isles of Orkney starting with a drive across the Churchill Barriers, created during World War II to deter German submarines.
 Next, discover the charm of the tiny Italian Chapel, with its elaborate paintings.
 Visit Skara Brae, a 5,000-year-old village with remains of dwellings and return to Kirkwall to see 12th century St. Magnus Cathedral.
 Enjoy leisure time in the afternoon and evening to browse around the town and dine independently.